helium/HIP/0000-helium-educational-lns.md

 ## Success Metrics

 This HIP can be deemed successful if the limited access to free and unrewarded data transfer on the Helium IoT Network enables developers to better understand the Helium LoRaWAN opportunity.
-Success comes with an easing of learning curves, ability for other LNS operators to attract new users, and for the network to see more adoptions from developers.
+Success comes with an easing of learning curves, the ability for other LNS operators to attract new users, and for the network to see more adoptions from developers.